 - Trial documents and trial management in practice: study subject recruitment & management, source data verification, investigational product management, safety reporting, clinical data monitoring and quality assurance

-- Grasp overall legislative requirements
+- Grasp understanding of overall legislative requirements

 - Be familiar with expected job tasks of a CRA from the start to the end of a clinical trial